Top 8 bounciest trampolines to buy

 Rectangular rebounders make the best trampolines for high bounce since their springs stretch independently leading to controlled takeoffs and landings, no matter the position of the jumper on the mat.

-Square tramps come second after rectangular models in terms of high bounce.
+Square trampoline comes second after rectangular models in terms of high bounce.
 These models are also easy to place and lead to less wasted space.
 As such, they are ideal for homeowners struggling with yard space.

 There are basically 2 types of trampoline mats: performance mats and normal mats.
 As the name suggests, performance mats make the bounciest trampolines for competitions in the Olympics.
 These mats are crafted with thin strings to give them a high porous construction design that allows more air to pass through.
 It’s this reduced air resistance that gives makes these mats insanely bouncy.